uber/cadence/common/archiver/README.md

 **Step 4: Update provider to provide access to your implementation**

 Modify the `./provider/provider.go` file so that the `ArchiverProvider` knows how to create an instance of your archiver.
-Also, add configs for you archiver to static yaml config files and modify the `HistoryArchiverConfig` and `VisibilityArchiverConfig` struct in the `../common/service/config.go` accordingly.
+Also, add configs for you archiver to static yaml config files and modify the `HistoryArchiverProvider` and `VisibilityArchiverProvider` struct in the `../common/service/config.go` accordingly.

 ## FAQ